kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning.md

 The CustomResourceDefinition API supports a `versions` field that you can use to support multiple versions of custom resources that you have developed.
 Versions can have different schemas with a conversion webhook to convert custom resources between versions.
-These conversions should follow [API conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md) wherever applicable.
+Webhook conversions should follow the [Kubernetes API conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md) wherever applicable.
-Specifically See the [api change documentation](https://github.com/kubernetes/community/blob/master/contributors/devel/api_changes.md) for a set of useful gotchas and suggestions.
+Specifically, See the [API change documentation](https://github.com/kubernetes/community/blob/master/contributors/devel/api_changes.md) for a set of useful gotchas and suggestions.

 {{< note >}}
 Earlier iterations included a `version` field instead of `versions`.
 The